Shift Using the Touchscreen

 When you press the brake pedal when parked, the drive mode strip displays on one side of the touchscreen.
 Use the drive mode strip to shift Model 3: swipe up for Drive, swipe down for Reverse or touch the P for Park or N for Neutral.
 Swipe from the edge of the touchscreen towards the passenger to bring up the drive mode strip.

 The touchscreen's drive mode strip displays Park and Neutral at all times.
 To shift into Park when driving below 8 km/h, touch the button on the drive mode strip while pressing the brake pedal.
-In emergency situations when driving above 8 km/h, press and hold the Park button to engage the parking brake.
+In emergency situations when driving above 8 km/h, press and hold the Park button to slowly bring the vehicle to a stop.

 The touchscreen is the preferred method to manually shift.
 However, in the unlikely situation in which the touchscreen is unavailable and therefore can't be used, the drive mode selector on the overhead console automatically activates and must be used to shift (see Shift Using the Overhead Console).